LINBIT/drbd-reactor/doc/promoter.md

 packages provided by your distribution or use the packages provided by LINBIT (customers only).

 ## Freezing resources
-The default behavior when a DRBD Primary looses quorum is to immediately stop the generated target unit and hope that other nodes still having quorum will successfully start the service.
+The default behavior when a DRBD Primary loses quorum is to immediately stop the generated target unit and hope that other nodes still having quorum will successfully start the service.
 This works well if services can be failed over/started on another node in reasonable time.
 Unfortunately there are services that take a very long time to start, for example huge data bases.

-When a DRBD Primary looses its quorum we basically have two possibilities:
+When a DRBD Primary loses its quorum we basically have two possibilities:
 - the rest of the nodes, or at least parts of it still have quorum: Then these have to start the service, they are the only ones with quorum, but still we could keep the old Primary in a frozen state.
 And then, when the nodes with quorum come into contact with the old Primary, then it should stop the service and its storage